alessandro-ricci-16/Don-tStopMeNow/Documents/GameDesignDocument.md

 All of these elements can be placed on the floor of the level but also mid-air with nothing supporting them (there is no regard to gravity in this sense).

 Stand-alone elements:
 1. Rolling / moving obstacles, such as rolling bottles / ice cream tubs, moving ice cubes,...: the ice cube will die if it collides directly with them.
 They move following gravity rules and will fall to the ground.
-Some obstacles may have a specific trigger so they start moving only when the player collides with the trigger.
+Some obstacles may have a specific trigger so they start moving only when the character collides with the trigger.
 2. Fans: fans will produce wind, which will affect the speed and direction of the ice cube by applying a force to the ice cube.
 Fans should only be placed so that the force is vertical, so they will not affect the horizontal speed of the cube and will not change its direction.
-3. Breakable platforms: platforms that break if the ice cube dashes or ground pounds on them (to be discussed)
+3. Breakable platforms: platforms that break if the ice cube dashes or ground pounds on them
 4. Enemies: some levels will contain enemies in the form of other ice cubes.
 Enemies will be able to shoot ice shards or fire balls at the character, and additionally cause the player to die if it collides directly with them. (to be discussed)
 5. Projectiles: some levels will contain projectiles, spawned either by enemies or other static parts of the environment.
 The projectiles may either have a straight trajectory or follow the laws of gravity.
 6. Movable objects: these objects do not perform any action.
 The player can move them around using the cube, for example to place them on spikes to be able to pass them.